ywwy-qn/ESM2_AMP/README.md

 - **ESM2_AMP_CSE** model maintained these parameters but extended the weight decay range to 1e-4-1e-1.
 Here are the code details and [result](https://github.com/ywwy-qn/ESM2_AMP/blob/main/model_pred/ESM2_AMP_CSE_config.yaml).
 - In **ESM2_DPM** model training process, the learning rate was tuned within the range of 1e-6 to 1e-5, while the weight decay was adjusted between 1e-3 and 1e-1.
 For the DNN module, the first hidden layer size varied from 960 to 1280 with a step size of 320, the second hidden layer size was explored from 320 to 640 with a step size of 160, and the last layer was 40 to 160 with 60 steps.
 Here are the code details and [result](https://github.com/ywwy-qn/ESM2_AMP/blob/main/model_pred/ESM2_DPM_config.yaml).

-Taking the training of the ESM2_AMPS model as an example, the following is the detailed code for parameter tuning.
+Taking the training of the ESM2_AMPS model as an example, the following is the detailed code for parameter tuning using **optuna**.

 ``` python
     lr = trial.suggest_loguniform('lr', 1e-5, 1e-3)